ctesta01/covid_osha/README.md

 # OSHA Complaints and COVID-19

-This repository stores the code which was used to render figures and analyses for our *COVID-19: US Federal accountability for entry, spread, and inequities* manuscript.
+This repository stores the code which was used to render figures and analyses for the *COVID-19: US Federal accountability for entry, spread, and inequities—lessons for the future* manuscript.

 The figures are produced by the scripts in `inst/figures/`.